jshept/Solar-Shock-Diagnosis/README.md

 How to use the code in this project to the diagnosis of solar atmosphere shock:

-Please refer to the document "???.pdf" for the details, and run the code "???.py" for an example test.
-The input parameters in the code "???.py" can be adjusted according to the user's case.
-As the output, the full set of shock paramters can be calculated from the code "???.py".
+Please refer to the document "Introduction to Shock-ABIS (Shock Analysis Based on Imaging Spectrograph).pdf" for the details, and run the code "Shock-ABIS.py" for an example test.
+The input parameters in the code "Shock-ABIS.py" can be adjusted according to the user's case.
+As the output, the full set of shock paramters can be calculated from the code "Shock-ABIS.py".

 Hope this project help you in studying the solar atmosphere shocks.